johndbigboi/Muscle-Farm/README.md

 ### Features that will be developed in the future:

-* Users have personalised profile can edit and upload photos/avatars.
+* Users have personalised profile that they can edit and upload photos/avatars to.
-* Nutrition tables for calories,carbohydrates and proteins.
+* Nutrition tables for calories, carbohydrates and proteins.
-* Using users location to the nearest supermarket to buy recipes.
+* Matches users’ location to the nearest supermarket to buy recipes.
 * Users opt-in to subscribe to the mailing list for the latest information.
 * Email authentication/duplicates for registry and security.
-* User can rate and leave reviews for new submitted recipe.
+* User can rate and leave reviews for newly submitted recipes.
 * Admin only recipe review to accept or reject recipe.
 * Users access to workout programs